vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 GUN is also responsible for initial sequencing actions into YSSY.
 Aircraft cruising above `F250` should be assigned *no lower* than `F250` and handed to BIK for further descent.
 Aircraft cruising below `F250` should be transferred to BIK at their cruise level.

 Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

+### Katoomba (KAT)
+KAT is responsible for issuing STAR Clearances for YSCB and YSSY.

 ### Sequencing into YSSY
 Sequencing arrivals from the west into YSSY is a joint responsibility of GUN and BIK.
 Initial sequencing actions should be performed by GUN, with fine tuning and any holding required issued by BIK.